Race Is Real, But Not in the Way Many People Think

 How can there be a “white” Hispanic?
 Why is there a preponderance of “black” players in the NBA?
-Why is the infant mortality rate of blacks double that of whites in the USA?
+Why is the infant mortality rate of blacks double that of whites in the U.S.?

 There is currently one biological race in our species: Homo sapiens sapiens.
 However, that does not mean that what we call “races” (our society’s way of dividing people up) don’t exist.
-Societies, like the USA, construct racial classifications, not as units of biology, but as ways to lump together groups of people with varying historical, linguistic, ethnic, religious, or other backgrounds.
-These categories are not static, they change over time as societies grow and diversify and alter their social, political and historical make-ups.
-For example, in the USA the Irish were not always “white,” and despite our government’s legal definition, most Hispanics/Latinos are not seen as white today (by themselves or by others).
+Societies, like the U.S., construct racial classifications, not as units of biology, but as ways to lump together groups of people with varying historical, linguistic, ethnic, religious, or other backgrounds.
+These categories are not static; they change over time as societies grow, diversify, and alter their social, political and historical make-ups.
+For example, in the U.S., the Irish were not always “white,” and despite our government’s legal definition, most Hispanics/Latinos are not seen as white today (by themselves or by others).

 There is no genetic sequence unique to blacks or whites or Asians.
 In fact, these categories don’t reflect biological groupings at all.
 There is more genetic variation in the diverse populations from the continent of Africa (who some would lump into a “black” category) than exists in ALL populations from outside of Africa (the rest of the world) combined!

 Why is busting this myth of a biological basis of race important in a blog for Psychology Today?
-Because, if you look across the USA you can see that there are patterns of racial difference, such as income inequalities, health disparities, differences in academic achievement and representation in professional sports.
-If one thinks that these patterns of racial differences have a biological basis, if we see them as “natural,” racial inequality becomes just part of the human experience (remember a book called The Bell Curve?).
+Because if you look across the U.S., you can see that there are patterns of racial difference, such as income inequalities, health disparities, differences in academic achievement, and representation in professional sports.
+If one thinks that these patterns of racial differences have a biological basis—if we see them as “natural”—racial inequality becomes just part of the human experience (remember a book called The Bell Curve?).
 This fallacy influences people to see racism and inequality not as the products of economic, social, and political histories but more as a natural state of affairs.

 There is no inherently biological reason that most starting running backs in the NFL are black or most CEOs of Fortune 500 companies are white.
 Nor is there a “natural” explanation for why race relations are often difficult, but there are lots of interesting social, political, psychological, and historical ones.
-Go find out what they are, and bust some myths for yourself.
+Go find out what they are (start by checking out the references below), and bust some myths for yourself.

 Troy Duster (2005) Race and reification in Science.
 Science 307:1050-1051.